GMLC-TDC/HELICS/docs/apps/Player.md

 ```

 the second option allows sending events at a different time than they are triggered
 the data portion of messages can be encoded in base64 by marking as b64[<data>] or base64[X] all data between the brackets will be converted to raw binary.
-A ']' must be last
+A ']' must be last.
+The string interpreter can also handle some messages with escapable characters including tab ("\t"), newline ("\n"), and quote ("\""), this can be marked by `raw("<message>")`  In JSON this is handled automatically as part of the JSON interpretation and no further markers are needed.

 ### JSON configuration